cris-accasiam/auto-wsus/readme.md

 ## AutoApprove
 Approve all updates that have not been approved or declined, for the target group "All Computers".

-## AutoDelete
+## DeleteDeclined
 Delete from WSUS all updates that are marked as declined.

 ## WsusSync
 Start the sync process on the WSUS server.
-This parameter takes precedence over the others, meaning that the script will first start the sync and wait for it to finish before performing any other operation.
+This parameter takes precedence over the others, except cleanup.
+If both WsusCleanup and WsusSync are selected, the script will first perform a cleanup and then sync.
+The script will wait until the sync is completed, then process the other operations, if any.

+## WsusCleanup
+Start the cleanup process on the WSUS server.
+This parameter takes precedence over all others.
+If both WsusCleanup and WsusSync are selected, the script will first perform a cleanup and then sync.
+The script will wait until the cleanup is completed, then process the other operations, if any.

 ## Server
 The WSUS server to connect to.
 Deafult is localhost.